StyleTec/hipara/README.md

 ## File Types Scanned

 The types of files to be scanned are currently defined in ____.inf.
 This needs some re-evaluation.
-Hipara can scan any file type; therefore, work needs to be done to compare actor TTPs of file types used, including fake file extensions (think webshells).
+Hipara can scan any file type; therefore, work needs to be done to compare actor TTPs of file types used, including fake file extensions (think webshells, text files).

 ## Roadmap

-Anti-Ransomware module - measures the entropy of a file when it is opened and closed.
+Anti-Ransomware module: < 90 days - measures the entropy of a file when it is opened and closed.
 If the difference in entropy is great, a process may be attempting to encrypt files without the user's knowledge.
 This module will check to see if the process is trusted, as defined by System Admins and/or Incident Responders.
 If it is not a trusted process, Hipara will suspend the process, prompt the user and generate an alert for Incident Responders.

-HUNT module - This module will generate metadata from files on the endpoint using the popular exiftool library.
+HUNT module: < 90 days - This module will generate metadata from files on the endpoint using the popular exiftool library.
 Output will be sent to the Hipara Server, which acts as a relay to send the logs to a SIEM.
 Incident Responders can hunt for evil by looking for mispellings of common technology vendors like Microsoft, alert on well-known weaponization tools (Trey De Lah), and other hunting techniques Incident Responders can come up with!

-Hipara currently can do 100% blocking or 100% alerting.
+Pick and choose block/alert: < 90 days - Hipara currently can do 100% blocking or 100% alerting.
 In the future, security professionals will be able to pick and choose which Yara signatures they want to block, which you only want to alert on.

-GRR (Google Rapid Response) integration - Hipara is currently focused on detection of evil.
+GRR (Google Rapid Response) integration: 60-180 days - Hipara is currently focused on detection of evil.
 By integrating the world-class GRR package, security teams will have a single product that performs both detection and response.